ddd-by-examples/factory/README.md

 - keeping Domain Model as simple as possible by protecting it from accidental complexity caused by technological choices or transport models from external services,
 - make core business code technology agnostic, enabling continues technology migration and keeping long living projects up to date with fast evolving frameworks and libraries.

-**Complex Query**
+**Complex Query** made access from consumer facade to persistent data as direct and simple as possible:
-- query based on projection of domain event to persistent expected by consumer read model,
+- query persisted projection of domain event in form of read model expected by consumer,
-- read model composed at query execution time based directly on Domain Model persistent form,
+- read model composed at query execution time build directly from persistent form of Domain Model,
-- mix of above: read model composed at query execution time based on pre-calculated persistent event projections which needs post processing to shape expected read model.
+- mix of above: read model composed at query execution time build from pre-calculated persisted projection of domain event.

 Additional complex calculation or projections can be partially delegated to Domain Model if desired.

 Goals of that approach:
 - encapsulation of Domain Model complexity by providing consumer driven or published language API,
-- freeing Domain Model from exposing data for reads one more making Domain Model simpler,
+- freeing Domain Model from exposing data for reads making Domain Model simpler,
 - improves reads performance and enable horizontal scalability.

-##Hexagonal Architecture
+## Hexagonal Architecture
 Only the most valuable part of that enterprise software is embedded in hexagonal architecture - complex business processing modeled in form of Domain Model.

 **Application Services** - providing entry point to Domain Model functionality, Application Services are ports for Primary / Driving Adapters.